MilanKacar/milankacar.github.io/_posts/2024-11-18-blog79_defuse-the-bomb.md

 ---
 layout: post
 title: "#79 💣 1652.
 Defuse the Bomb 🧠🚀"
 categories: [LeetCode, Programming]
+difficulty: Easy
+tags: [Array, Sliding Window]
 ---

 In a world filled with codes and secrets, you are the chosen one to *defuse the bomb*! 🕵️‍♂️💣 Your informer has passed you a **circular array** of numbers and a mysterious key.
 Can you decode it and save the day? 🌍🔥